PowerOlive/pubsub/README.md

 You can also generate load using the Java class `org.getlantern.pubsub.LoadGeneratingClient` to see how the system performs with the Java client library.

+At the moment, with 15,000 connected clients and using a parallelism of 100 on the `loadclient`, pubsub is able to process around 40-50 thousand messages per second which corresponds to about 40 Mbit/s outbound on the wire per `vnstat -l -i eth0`'s `tx` value.